top of page

 how to choose the right engine oil for your motorcycle

-Note: check the oil level frequently.
-Every motorcycle burns oil.
-Oil burn will be more noticeable after 1000km or on high mileage motorcycle. so check the oil level regularly.
+Note: It's essential to check the oil level frequently.
+Every motorcycle consumes oil, and oil burn may become more noticeable after 1000km or on high-mileage motorcycles.
+Therefore, be sure to check the oil level regularly to maintain optimal engine performance.

 Learn how to choose the right type of engine oil for your motorcycle.
 Follow these steps.